Mystickaldj/portfolio/README.md

 It combines full-stack development with AI integration, application architecture, conversational and voice features, account security, persistent data, testing, and desktop application development.

 The project is still under active development, so I'm keeping the source code and some of the implementation details private for now.
+Below is just a preview of how it currently sits.
+However, it will be changing, and should hopefully be up and running very soon.

 <img width="1858" height="1079" alt="image" src="https://github.com/user-attachments/assets/06d07cce-20fc-4de2-8d4d-1db0e8abcce0" />